ebonnal/streamable/README.md

 ### concurrency

-Set the `concurrency: Union[int, Executor]` parameter to apply the transformation concurrently.
+Set the `concurrency` parameter to apply the transformation concurrently.

 > [!NOTE]
 > **Memory-efficient**: Only `concurrency` upstream elements are pulled for processing; the next upstream element is pulled only when a result is yielded downstream.